connexcs/docs/docs/customer/routing.md

 2. Add a Tech Prefix for that user in Routing.
 In this example, it would be 1234.
 3. Set how you want those calls routed: Internal to Class5, out to a provider, etc.

+!!!
+Example
+    ```mermaid
+    graph
+    A[Incoming Call with 001*123456789] -- Call will be routed to Customer A --- B[Customer A Prefix: 001]
+    subgraph Customers
+    B[Customer A Prefix: 001] & C[Customer B Prefix: 002]
+    end
+    B[Customer A Prefix: 001]-- Prefix 001* will be stripped  before passing the call to the destination number 123456789 --- Destination
+    ```

 ## Answer Seizure Ratio Plus Details